Koopman Kernel Regression: Learning Guarantees

-To derive our main result of this section, we utilize the framework of Rademacher random variables for measuring complexity of our model's hypothesis space, a concept generally explored in~\cite{Bartlett2002RademacherResultsc} and more particularly for classes of operator-valued kernels in~\cite{Huusari2021EntangledSeparability}.
+To derive the main result of this section, we utilize the framework of Rademacher random variables for measuring complexity of our model's hypothesis space, a concept generally explored in~\cite{Bartlett2002RademacherResultsc} and more particularly for classes of operator-valued kernels in~\cite{Huusari2021EntangledSeparability}.
 Conveniently, the derivation is, in terms of the RKHS $\dtRKHS$, similar to standard methods on RKHS-based complexity bounds~\cite{Bartlett2002RademacherResultsc}.
-We use well-known results based on concentration inequalities to provide high probability bounds on a model's excess risk in terms of those complexities.
-Finally, we upper bound any constant with quantities specified in our assumptions and can state the following result. \begin{restatable}[Excess Risk of KKR]{theorem}{ExcessRiskOfKKR} Let $\mathbb{D}^{\scale{\dt}}_N=\{\bm{x}_{\trajH}^\datapt, {y}_{\trajH}^\datapt\}_{i=1}^{N}$ be a dataset as in Assumption~\ref{ass:dataT} consistent with a {Lipschitz system} on a {non-recurrent domain}.
-Then the excess risk~\eqref{eq:excessRisk} of a model $\bm{\mathrm{\Gamma}}\hat{\bm{\phi}}$ from Proposition~\ref{prop:KKR} under Assumption~\ref{ass:RKHSnorm} is, with probability $1-\delta$, upper bounded by where $R$ is an upper bound on the loss in the domain, and $\kappa$ the supremum of the base kernel. \end{restatable} We observe an overall dependence of order {$\mathcal{O}(\nicefrac{1}{\sqrt{N}})$} w.r.t. data points, resembling the regular Monte Carlo rate to be expected when working with Rademacher complexities.
-Remarkably, an increase in the order of the predictor $D$ cannot deteriorate the excess risk but will eventually decrease the empirical risk due to the consistency of the eigenspaces (Proposition \ref{prop:KKconv}).
+We use well-known results based on concentration inequalities to provide high probability bounds on a model's generalization gap in terms of those complexities.
+Finally, we upper bound any constant with quantities specified in our assumptions and can state the following result. \begin{restatable}[Generalization Gap of KKR]{theorem}{GeneralizationGapOfKKR} Let $\mathbb{D}^{\scale{\dt}}_N=\{\bm{x}_{\trajH}^\datapt, {y}_{\trajH}^\datapt\}_{i=1}^{N}$ be a dataset as in Assumption~\ref{ass:dataT} consistent with a {Lipschitz system} on a {non-recurrent domain}.
+Then the generalization gap~\eqref{eq:generalizationGap} of a model $\hat{M}$ from Proposition~\ref{prop:KKR} under Assumption~\ref{ass:RKHSnorm} is, with probability $1-\delta$, upper bounded by where $R$ is an upper bound on the loss in the domain, and $\kappa$ the supremum of the base kernel. \end{restatable}